Elena Lagadinova: World War II

 Bulgaria was allied with the Nazis during World War II.
 In 1941 Bulgaria passed the “Law for the Protection of the Nation,” which eliminated the civil rights of Bulgarian Jews.
-In 1941, Bulgaria also supported the Germans in the invasion of the Balkans, occupied most of Eastern Yugoslavia and deported up to 20,000 Jews from their occupied territories.
+In 1941, Bulgaria also supported the Germans in the invasion of the Balkans, occupied most of Eastern Yugoslavia, and deported up to 20,000 Jews from their occupied territories.
 Elena Lagadinova's entire family, and much of the resistance fighting against the Nazis at the time, were Communists.
-In 1944, the Bulgarian monarchy sent the gendarmerie to eliminate the partisan threat and showed up to her family home in Razlog with grenades.
+In 1944, the Bulgarian monarchy sent the gendarmerie to eliminate the partisan threat and showed up at her family home in Razlog with grenades.
 She managed to escape to the Pirin Mountains.

-After escaping to the mountains, Lagadinova started fighting in the summer of 1944 and became the youngest female partisan fighter in Bulgaria during World War II.
-She started contributing to the war effort at eleven years old, and by fourteen was fighting along with her brothers in World War II against the Nazi allied Bulgarian monarchy.
-Lagadinova was also an iatak, helper of the other partisans, that would deliver messages to her other family members during the war.
-Lagadinova's job was more dangerous, because as an iatak she had to remain within the cities and had a greater chance of getting caught and killed.
+Lagadinova started fighting on active duty during the summer of 1944 and became the youngest female partisan fighter in Bulgaria during World War II.
+Having contributed to resistance activities against the Nazi-allied Bulgarian government at eleven years old, she was by the age of fourteen fighting alongside her brothers.
+Lagadinova also served as an iatak, assistant to the partisan network, delivering messages to her family members and others during the war.
+In this capacity Lagadinova was exposed to greater danger, since as an iatak she was based in the cities and had a greater chance of getting caught and killed.
 While Lagadinova survived, her brother Assen was captured and decapitated by the gendarmerie during the war.

-Her nickname during the war was “The Amazon” (Амазонка).
-Throughout the war posters and propaganda slogans were made based on her.
-She earned her nickname through her courage and tenacity for fighting.
-From Sofia to Moscow various different children's magazines praised her courage and strength with the slogan for boys and girls to “be brave like the Amazon."
+She became known as “The Amazon” (Амазонка).
+During and after the war, posters and propaganda slogans were made based on her image.
+She earned her nickname through her courage and tenacity in fighting.
+From Sofia to Moscow, children's magazines praised her courage and strength, urging boys and girls to “be brave like the Amazon."

 After the Allied victory in 1945, Lagadinova was sent to the Soviet Union to complete her education.
 She studied at the Timiryazev Academy in Moscow, (formally named the Moscow Agricultural Institute) considered to be the “oldest internationally renowned institute in Russia.”
-There, she earned a doctoral degree in biology.
+There she earned a doctoral degree in biology.

 Contributions to plant genetics

 Following the end of the war, Lagadinova pursued a PhD in agrobiology at the Timiryazev Academy in Moscow and conducted additional research in England and Sweden.
-She returned to Sofia to serve as a research scientist and agricultural geneticist at the Bulgarian Academy of Sciences.
-She served as a research scientist for thirteen years; her research helped develop a new robust hybrid strand of wheat Triticale which helped boost the productivity of collective farms.
-In 1959, the Bulgarian government awarded Lagadinvoa the Order of Cyril and Methods to recognize her achievements in the field of plant genetics.
+She returned to Sofia to work in agricultural genetics at the Bulgarian Academy of Sciences.
+During her thirteen years as a research scientist, she helped develop a new robust hybrid strand of wheat Triticale, which helped boost the productivity of collective farms.
+In 1959, the Bulgarian government awarded Lagadinvoa Order of Saints Cyril and Methodius to recognize her achievements in the field of plant genetics.